30% off sitewide, plus 2 free Cloud Pillows with mattress purchase

 The original Bear mattress has a straightforward design with three layers including:

 Designed with athletes in mind, the graphite-gel infusions help draw away heat from the sleeper.
-The bed has a medium feel and contours lightly to reduce pressure points, while still offering some responsiveness for easier movement.
+The bed has a firm feel and contours lightly to reduce pressure points, while still offering some responsiveness for easier movement.

 The Bear Pro is a step up from the original Bear mattress, with an additional layer of copper-infused polyfoam on top:

 Copper is antimicrobial and conducts heat away from the surface of the mattress to keep it cool.
 The mattress has a medium firm feel and is slightly more supportive than the original Bear mattress.